Communication of the Trump administration during the COVID-19 pandemic

-Trump repeatedly uttered falsehoods regarding the pandemic.
+Trump repeatedly made false statements regarding the pandemic.
 He took messaging advice from Fox News hosts like Sean Hannity and Lou Dobbs, both of whom he dialed into Oval Office meetings.
-One theme of Trump's falsehoods was exaggerations of the reactionary measures taken by his government and the private sector.
-Trump also understated the projected time to produce a vaccine, recommended uncontrolled transmission in pursuit of herd immunity until a vaccine was developed, and promoted unapproved treatments such as hydroxychloroquine and chloroquine.
-In such instances, scientists including Anthony Fauci, Michael Osterholm, and Tedros Adhanom Ghebreyesus (director-general of the World Health Organization) publicly countered his message with correct information.
-The day before Trump's presidential term ended, Fauci said that Trump's utterances had "so obviously" placed them in "factual conflict" that often he felt obligated to correct Trump, which "has not been an easy thing to do" and was something in which he took "no pleasure".
+Trump exaggerated the impact of measures taken by his government and the private sector, understated the projected time to produce a vaccine, recommended uncontrolled transmission in pursuit of herd immunity until a vaccine was developed, and promoted unapproved treatments such as hydroxychloroquine and chloroquine.
+In such instances, scientists, including Anthony Fauci, Michael Osterholm, and Tedros Adhanom Ghebreyesus (director-general of the World Health Organization), publicly countered his misleading messages with correct information.
+Trump also frequently reversed his stances in his communication, leading to mixed or contradictory messaging.
+He sometimes denied his own public statements.

-Trump shied away from admitting mistakes in his handling of the outbreak, but instead blamed others.
-Around 15% of Trump's speeches given April 6–24 were spent criticizing others, analysed The Washington Post; the most frequent targets of his criticism were Democrats, followed by the media, state governors, and China (where the virus originated).
+Trump repeatedly blamed others for the severity of the outbreak.
+The most frequent targets of his criticism were Democrats, followed by the media, state governors, and China (where the virus originated).
 Trump went from praising China in January regarding their transparency in response to the Chinese outbreak, to criticizing China in March for a lack of transparency, to criticizing the World Health Organization in April for praising China's transparency.
-Trump frequently reversed his stances in his communication, giving mixed or contradictory messaging.
-He sometimes denied his own public statements.

-In October 2020, Trump was diagnosed with COVID-19.
-The outbreak affected many people affiliated with the White House, including his wife Melania Trump, former Presidential Counselor Kellyanne Conway, and Presidential Counselor Hope Hicks.
-Trump declared on television on October 11 that he was now "immune" to further infection.
-When he tweeted a similar statement, Twitter placed a warning label on it, saying the information was "misleading and potentially harmful."
-He was eventually vaccinated in January 2021 while still in office but did not publicly reveal it (it was reported over a month later), and he did not reveal the type of vaccine until October 2021.
-The next month, former Chief of Staff Mark Meadows alleged that Trump had tested twice, and had received a negative and a positive result, before debating Biden on September 29, 2020.